-In July 2021 we held our latest Benefit and Budgeting Calculator steering group online.
+In July 2021 we held our latest Better Off Calculator steering group online.
 We were joined by over 15 clients across a range of sectors to gather useful insights to ensure the continued improvement of our product.

 We split the steering group across two main sessions: learning and sharing within the group and future developments.

 VIVID Homes use the calculator across four teams to encourage benefit take-up

 We were delighted to hear from Linda Tookey, Money Advice and Benefits Manager at VIVID Homes on how her team is using the calculator.
 The calculator is used across four teams: the Money Advice and Benefits team, the Homeless Prevention team, the Lettings team and the Older Persons team.